The privacy and security of your personal information is extremely important to us.

 Who are ‘we’?

-In this notice, whenever you see the words ‘we’, ‘us’, ‘our’, or ‘Sovereign’, it refers to Sovereign Housing Association Limited.
-Our ICO registration number is ZA221241.
+In this notice, whenever you see the words ‘we’, ‘us’, ‘our’, or ‘Sovereign’, it refers to Sovereign Network Group (formerly Sovereign Housing Association Ltd) and our subsidiary Sovereign Network Homes (formerly Network Homes Ltd).
+Our ICO registration numbers are ZA221241 for Sovereign Network Group and ZA191631 for Sovereign Network Homes.

 We are a Registered Social Landlord (RSL) regulated by the Regulator of Social Housing.